 Widgets are the building blocks of each Dashboard and will help you get insights on:

 You can even customize:

-- The data source of each widget: such as data from sprint lists or custom fields
+- The data source of each widget: take data from Sprint Lists or Custom Fields

-- The time period: such as a rolling 30 day period or a fixed range
+- The time period: set a rolling 30 day period or a fixed range

 - The workload type: such as sprint capacity based on a story points

 Here’s a quick look at some of the other widgets you can add: